arkency/posts/posts/2020-07-17-faces-of-tech-debt.md

 ---
-title: Faces of tech debt
 created_at: 2020-07-17T11:34:07.875Z
 author: Tomasz Wróbel
 tags: []
 publish: false
 ---

+# Faces of tech debt

 Most IT projects fail.
 Reasons are many, but tech debt is one of them.
 Tech debt has many faces.
 Know your enemy.